FedericoTartarini/FedericoTartarini/README.md

 The focus of my work has mostly been on thermal comfort, Indoor Environmental Quality (IEQ), Heating Ventilation and Air Conditioning (HVAC) systems, and software development.

 I am the author of [pythermalcomfort] and [Cozie Apple] and one of the main developers of the [CBE Thermal Comfort Tool] and [Cozie Fitbit].
+I am also an educator on YouTube.
+Visit my [YouTube channel], I am sure you will find some of my videos useful if you use LaTeX, Python, PyCharm, Beamer, Docusaurus, ReactJS, etc.

 I am also the author of the websites [COVID-19 aerosol infection risk estimator], [Air Quality and Weather - Singapore], and [Dengue Singapore].

+You can support my work by [buying me a coffe] ☕!!

 ---
 ### Connect with me: